With Bitcoin (BTC), you are your own bank.

-With Bitcoin, you are your own bank.
-While this is liberating as you can make payments without permission, it also means you are responsible for keeping your funds safe.
-If you misplace your funds or they’re stolen, then you’re fucked.
+This is liberating for many, as you can make payments without permission.
+But it also means you are responsible for keeping your funds safe.
+If you misplace your funds or they’re stolen, then you’re screwed.
 There’s no support helpline you can ring up to sort it all out.
-With Bitcoin, there are no second chances.
+With Bitcoin (BTC), there are no second chances.

 1. Unless you’re actively trading cryptocurrencies, do NOT hold your funds on an exchange